Who is the Crane Type Advisory Group?

 Ron Overton is President of Overton Safety Training specializing in hoisting and lifting safety training and qualification services.
 Ron has more than 30 years’ experience in cranes, general industry, logging and construction, 20 of them in hoisting and lifting safety.
 He has authored over 36 hoisting and lifting training programs and, since 2001, has developed customized internal programs for over 150 national clients including Union Pacific Railroad, Allied Building Products, Safeway Foods, ABC Supply, Schnitzer Steel, Cascade Pacific, Google, Lockheed Martin, Skanska, Suburban Propane, and WSDOT, as well as the International Union of Painters and Allied Trades, and the Finishing Trades Institute.
 He is Past President and Past Chairman of the Board of the Association of Crane and Rigging Professionals (ACRP), of which he has been a member since 2001.
 Ron is also a standing member of the Washington State and Oregon State Crane Industry Stakeholder Committees.
 An NCCCO-certified crane operator and accredited to conduct NCCCO Practical Exams since 2007, he is a charter member of the NCCCO Articulating Crane Management Committee.
 He also serves on the NCCCO Practical Exam Audit Committee.

-Derek Sather is Assistant Vice President of Risk Management for NationsBuilders Insurance Services (NBIS).
-In his 24 years as an Operating Engineer he has operated a wide range of mobile and tower cranes including lattice boom truck and crawler cranes, rough- and all-terrain cranes, overhead cranes, carrydecks, and base-mounted hoists.
+Derek Sather is Director of Risk Management & Safety at Sims Crane & Equipment Co.
+In his 25 years as an Operating Engineer he has operated a wide range of mobile and tower cranes including lattice boom truck and crawler cranes, rough- and all-terrain cranes, overhead cranes, carrydecks, and base-mounted hoists.
 He has served on many Michigan State OSHA (MIOSH) realignment and advisory committees and is a Section Coordinator for MI-TF1 as a Heavy Rigging Specialist.
 He is a Master Instructor for the IUOE Crane & Rigging Curriculum.
 He holds NCCCO certifications in mobile cranes, tower cranes, overhead cranes, rigger (level 1 and 2) and signalperson, for all of which he is also an NCCCO accredited practical examiner.
 He is also NCCCO certified as a crane inspector, lift director and dedicated pile driver.
 In addition to serving as an NCCCO Commissioner, Derek is also a member of several NCCCO Exam Management Committees including Mobile Crane (Written Exam), Overhead Crane, Lift Director and Rigger.

 Thom Sicklesteel is the Chief Executive Officer of the National Commission for the Certification of Crane Operators (NCCCO).
 As the third generation of a family that brought cranes and lifting equipment to the Pacific Northwest, he has more than 35 years' experience in the crane and rigging industry.
 Under his leadership, Sicklesteel Cranes, Inc. won multiple national and regional safety awards.
 Thom is an alternate member of the ASME B30 Main Committee and a member of the ASME B30.5 Subcommittee on Mobile Cranes.
 Before becoming CEO of NCCCO, Thom served on the NCCCO Board of Directors for 10 years and held numerous officer positions including Treasurer, President, and Immediate Past President.
 In Washington State, Thom served as a Member of the Negotiation Committee and as a panelist for the Washington State Crane Legislation.
 He also served as a stakeholder for the Washington State Crane Administrative Code Committee and Select Committee.
 Thom was selected by the Department of Labor and Industries as a Subject Matter Expert for the Washington State Crane Certifier Exam, and he has served in a similar capacity for the NCCCO Lift Director certification examination.